dilanyan-maxim/OutlookTools/README.md

 www.amandhally.net
 http://newdelhipowershellusergroup.blogspot.in/

 OutlookTools is a PowerShell module for Outlook.
-With the help of this module you can from PS console create new:
+With the help of this module you can create new:
 * task
 * contact
 * appointment
 * email

-# Changes from original module
+# Changed from original module

 Code cleanup: replaced Write-Host with Write-Verbose, Write-Warning with Write-Error Code errors correction